Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 where $\rho = r/a$, $K_{G}$ is the constant of gravity-gradient coupling between the ice shell and interior, and $\theta_{s}$ and $\theta_{i}$ measure from from periapsis to the long axis of the ice shell and interior, respectively.
 The constant $K_{G}$ is given below assuming a solid interior:

 where $\rho_{s}$, $\rho_{0}$, and $\rho_{i}$ denote the densities of the shell, ocean, and interior, respectively, and similarly the $\beta$ terms are their respective equatorial flattenings.

 Eq. \eqref{VH1} makes some simplifying assumptions.
 First, only the longitudinal axis of rotation is considered.
 Also, this model assumes that the ice shell and interior are rigid -- neglecting the time-varying rotational effects on the polar moments of inertia $C_{i}$ and $C_{s}$, the zonal tidal effects on the polar flattening, and also dissipation within the shell for large differential angles $\theta_{s} - \theta_{i}$.
-Note that the time-varying rotational effects on a body's polar moment of inertia can be computed from the angular velocity $\dot{\theta}$ and the mean rotation rate $\omega$ as below:
+Note that the time-varying rotational effects on a body's polar moment of inertia can be computed from the angular velocity $\dot{\theta}$ and the mean rotation rate $\omega$:

 where $\rho$ is the mean density and $\delta C$ is the time-varying deviation induced in $C$.
-It can be shown that $\delta C/C \sim 10^{-4}$ for Europa, for reasonable values of $k_{2}$ and for the rotational rates considered in this work.\cite{Wahr_EuropaTides, Sotin2009TidesAT} Additionally, Eq.~\eqref{VH1} neglects any dynamic coupling effects from the subsurface ocean - including viscous torques and pressure gradient torques.
-Historically it has been argued that for the purely longitudinal case, this coupling will be small in comparison to the gravity-gradient effects -- see e.g. References~\citenum{VanHoolst_Europa} and~\citenum{Ojakangas1989EuropaPW}.
+It can be shown that $\delta C/C \sim 10^{-4}$ for Europa, for reasonable values of $k_{2}$ and for the rotational rates considered in this work \citep{Wahr_EuropaTides, Sotin2009TidesAT}.
+Additionally, Eq.~\eqref{VH1} neglects any dynamic coupling effects from the subsurface ocean - including viscous torques and pressure gradient torques.
+At times it has been argued historically that for the purely longitudinal case, this coupling will be small in comparison to the gravity-gradient effects -- see e.g. \cite{VanHoolst_Europa} and \cite{Ojakangas1989EuropaPW}.

 While the effects of non-rigidity of the shell and interior could be important, and so could the effects of dynamic coupling due to the ocean, there are many interesting results and analyses available assuming a rigid shell and core that interact primarily gravitationally.
-The model given by Eq.~\eqref{VH1} was used in analysis in Reference~\citenum{VanHoolst_Europa} to show that the existence and nature of a subsurface ocean and other aspects of Europa's interior can be studied via the librational response using the predictions of their model, which are modified from the classical rigid satellite case.
+The model given by Eq.~\eqref{VH1} was used in analysis in \cite{VanHoolst_Europa} to show that the existence and nature of a subsurface ocean and other aspects of Europa's interior can be studied via the librational response using the predictions of their model, which are modified from the classical rigid satellite case.
 However, there is more analysis that can be done with this model, beyond libration.
 Namely, full rotation can also be studied using the same equations.

 The behavior of the averaged angles $\eta_{s} = \theta_{s} - nt$ and $\eta_{i} = \theta_{i} - nt$ is now studied.
 Making the necessary substitutions and neglecting the effects of orbit eccentricity, Eq.~\eqref{VH1} is transformed: